calebmayaka/Python-Torrent-Download-To-Google-Drive-Google-Colab/README.md

-# Torrent Downloader using Google Colab
+# Torrent Downloader using Google Colab - Sail the high seas

 This script facilitates downloading torrents directly to your Google Drive using Google Colab.
 It employs `libtorrent` to handle torrent downloads and requires minimal setup.